jumbo-tech-campus/Styleguide/swift/rx_swift.md

 This document contains all conventions decided upon by our team on how to implement RxSwift in our MVVM architecture.

-Other then these conventions a number of convenience extensions can be found in `ReactiveExtensions.swift` within the `JumboCore` module.

 ## Table Of Contents

 - [Protocols](#protocols)